wgsl-tooling-wg/wesl-spec/Imports.md

 ## Guide-level explanation

-This variant is semantically most similar to the Typescript syntax, but comes with a recursive grammar that makes importing multiple importable items less verbose.
-The grammar is also heavily inspired by [Gleam](https://gleam.run/).
+The `import` statement extension is designed to appear somewhat familiar to TypeScript syntax, but with a Rust like recursive grammar to make importing multiple importable items less verbose.
+The syntax is also heavily inspired by [Gleam](https://gleam.run/).

 By placing an import at the very top of a file, one can either import an entire module module, or only specific importable items, such as functions, structs or types.